wlav/cppyy/doc/source/functions.rst

 implicit conversion apart, or if types that have no direct equivalent in Python, such as e.g. ``unsigned short``, are used.

+There are two rounds to finding an overload.
+If all overloads fail argument conversion during the first round, where implicit conversions are not allowed, _and_ at least one converter has indicated that it can do implicit conversions, a second round is tried.
+In this second round, implicit conversions are allowed, including class instantiation of temporaries.
+During some template calls, implicit conversions are not allowed at all, to make sure new instantiations happen instead.

 In the rare occasion where the automatic overload selection fails, the ``__overload__`` function can be called to access a specific overload matching a specific function signature: